Ventoux, Delas Frères, Rhône Valley 2018 £10.50

 Saumur Champigny, Thierry Germain, Domaine Roches Neuves, Loire Valley 2019 £17.95

 Beautiful leafy Cabernet Franc on the nose, wonderful intensity and notes of redcurrants…Lovely soft entry with excellent concentration; fresh, ripe fruit, crunchy tannins with a beautiful vibrancy.
-It’s a relatively light wine, 12.5% alcohol, but perfectly balanced.
+It’s a relatively light wine, but perfectly balanced.
 Serve at ‘cellar temperature’.

 Fleurie Clos de la Roilette, Domaine Coudert, Beaujolais 2018 £18.50